 Ian Kitney again played drums on the project.
 Dan sang and played acoustic.
 Marcel pretty much played all the other instruments.
 Sarah Carroll sang some BVs.

 Night Parrots was released in 2008 and contains definitive recordings of some of Dan’s best-known early songs: ‘Is That What They’re Saying’, ‘Bernie’, ‘Almost Autumn Days’ and ‘James Arthur Jones’.

-Since the late 90s, Dan has presented a segment during Jonnie von Goes’ Sunday afternoon RRR FM show, The JVG Radio Method.
-Each week, Jon chooses a theme word for the show and, in his segment, WARNER CORNER, Dan performs a live song according to the theme.
-In the early years Dan performed the segment solo but now, most weeks, Dan is joined by Ed Bates on lap steel, Dave Evans on accordion, Nathan Farrelly on bass and Greg Field on violin.
+From the late 90s until mid 2020 (more than 20 years), Dan presented a segment during Jonnie von Goes’ Sunday afternoon RRR FM show, The JVG Radio Method.
+Each week, Jon chose a theme word for the show and, in his segment, WARNER CORNER, Dan performed a live song according to the theme.
+In the early years, Dan performed the segment solo but, subsequently, Dan was joined by Ed Bates on lap steel, Dave Evans on accordion, Nathan Farrelly on bass and Greg Field on violin.

 In 2001, a compilation of songs from the first few years of the ‘Warner Corner’ segment was released by RRR.
 The album is still available from the station.
 Several of Dan’s Warner Corner performances have also been posted on his website on the page dedicated to the segment.

 In the final year of the segment, Dan and band performed the celebrated ‘Songs of 1000 Sundays’ live shows.

 FALL INTO THE SKY